The European market potential for candles

 Material

-Most candles are made of paraffin wax.
-Other raw materials include beeswax, soy and other plant waxes.
-Palm oil is also on offer as a more sustainable raw material, but this is not uncontroversial.
+Most candles are made of paraffin wax, which is a petroleum-based wax derived from crude oil.
+Natural waxes are becoming increasingly popular as a more environmentally friendly option.
+They include plant-based waxes like soy and rapeseed wax, as well as beeswax and stearin.
+Palm wax is also on offer as a more sustainable option, but because it can be related to deforestation, this is not uncontroversial.
 Gel candles are made from a mixture of mineral oil and a polymer.

 Size